aosabook/500lines/template-engine/chapter.md

 ```

 We pass the text of the template when the object is created so that we can
-do the compile step just once, and later call render many times to reuse the
+do the compile step just once, and later call `render` many times to reuse the
 compiled results.

-The constructor also accepts a dictionary of values.
-These are stored in the
+The constructor also accepts a dictionary of values, an initial context.
+These
-Templite object, and will be available when the template is later rendered.
+are stored in the Templite object, and will be available when the template is
-These are good for defining functions or constants we want to be available
+later rendered.
+These are good for defining functions or constants we want to
-everywhere, like our `upper` function in the previous example.
+be available everywhere, like our `upper` function in the previous example.

 Before we discuss the implementation of Templite, we have a helper to define
 first: CodeBuilder.